jacobtomlinson/carte-noire/_posts/2018-09-13-temporality-and-permanence.md

 A future that exists in the mind, but nowhere else.
 A hallucination, nonexistent but real.

-Haunted by the past and future, but unable to exist outside the present, he lives in fear.
+Haunted by the past and future, yet unable to exist outside the present, he lives in fear.

 A fear of time, of mind, and of himself.
 A fear born with flawed existence.